smijis/smijis.github.io/README.md

 - ✓ Implements responsive design principles.
 - ✓ Uses semantic HTML.

-  I created 3 web pages, plus a 4th if you click one of the project image links (but it is not included in the navigation bar) as a temporary fill in for my projects.
+  I created 3 web pages, plus a 4th if you click one of the project image links (but it is not included in the navigation bar) as a temporary fill-in for my projects.
 I focused on responsive design principles, ensuring the layout adjusts well to different screen sizes, including mobile and desktop.
 I did this by using @media (min-width: 768px) and occasionally "vw" and "max-width".
+I did not make a separate version for iPad as I was, at this time, okay with the way it looked on those dimensions.
 I also used semantic HTML to give structure and meaning to the content.
 The project is version-controlled with Git as I utilised new branches for each feature and once completed, I deployed onto GitHub, which allowed me to track changes efficiently and make the final edits publicly accessible.
 The branches I created and used throughout the process have been purposely left on GitHub to demonstrate this.

 ### Bonus (optional)